leandrosardi/blackops/README.md

 ops list --cpu-threshold 75 --ram-threshold 80 --disk-threshold 40
 ```

-- You can define the thresholds of each node in your configuration file.
+- You can define the thresholds of each node in your configuration file, so you don't need write them in the command line:

 ```ruby
 ...